 Living with chronic illness for instance Cancer, Parkinsons, MS, MND

 Palliative Counselling or End of Life Care Counselling

-I do charge you for the room rental unless your cancellation is received 24 hours beforehand.
+I do charge for a missed session unless your cancellation is received with at least 12 hours notice.

 In the first session you will get a feel for whether we can work together, and your intuition in this, is the best guide.
 Some people need a few sessions whilst others may feel the need for many more but I will regularly review your progress with you and make sure we work towards a good ending because we aim to find your way of developing your inner resources.
 I offer emergency sessions up to 2 hours for an extra fee.
 These have proved of great help to those that have time constraints and wish to look at something in depth.